Liberal Republican Party (Turkey): Background

-1930 is a difficult year in Turkey: the aftermath of the Kurdish revolts and the global economic crisis hit Turkish policies very hard.
+1930 was a difficult year in Turkey: the aftermath of the Kurdish revolts and the global economic crisis hit Turkish policies very hard.
 However, the CHF had no real means of managing this discontent because of its authoritarian structure, which left it without the means of communication with the masses.
 At the same time, in the Assembly there began to be a discussion about the direction to give to the regime, and two factions emerged around the economic issue: whether to implement a more liberal economy or to keep a more statist one.

-Therefore, Mustafa Kemal, that was aware of the existence of discontent tanks to many reports and his frequent inspection tours in the country, decided to allow and even encourage the founding of a loyal opposition party.
-He decided to entrust this task to Fethi Okyar, a former Prime Minister that had recently returned from a tour of duty as ambassador in Paris and he had submitted a very critical report on İnönü's government's policies.
+Therefore, Mustafa Kemal, who was aware of the existence of discontent thanks to many reports and his frequent inspection tours in the country, decided to allow and even encourage the founding of a loyal opposition party.
+He decided to entrust this task to Fethi Okyar, a former Prime Minister that had recently returned from a tour of duty as ambassador in Paris and he had submitted a very critical report on İsmet İnönü's government's policies.
 The Turkish President may also have wanted to put pressure on İnönü who, after five years as PM, had gradually built up his own power base and was no longer a "President's puppet".
-Anyway, in the summer Kemal and Okyar met for a few days to discuss the issue: Okyar asked for guarantees that the government would allow a new party to function and that Atatrük itself would remain impartial, while the Turkish President demanded that the new party remained loyal to the ideals of republicanism and secularism.
+Anyway, in the summer Kemal and Okyar met for a few days to discuss the issue: Okyar asked for guarantees that the government would allow a new party to function and that Atatürk himself would remain impartial, while the Turkish President demanded that the new party remained loyal to the ideals of republicanism and secularism.

 Once the negotiations were over, on August 12, 1930, the Liberal Republican Party was founded by Okyar, who took the role of President.
-Unlike the TCF in 1924, the SCF was born under Atatürk’s directives to weak the growing discontent in the country against the government.
-To prove his good faith, Kemal let some of his companions join the party: Mehmet Nuri Coker, that became Secretary General, Ahmet Ağaoğlu, end even his sister Makbule Atadan (the first woman member of the party).
+Unlike the TCF in 1924, the SCF was born under Atatürk's directives to weak the growing discontent in the country against the government.
+To prove his good faith, Kemal let some of his companions join the party: Mehmet Nuri Conker, that became Secretary General, Ahmet Ağaoğlu, end even his sister Makbule Atadan (the first woman member of the party).

 Despite Atatürk's claim to maintain an impartial attitude toward political affairs, a strict link between the government and the SCF kept existing.
 This is clearly shown by the fact that Atatürk, İnönü and Okyar met to decide how many MPs it would have.
 In the end, only 15 representatives joined the Liberal Party, but they were all eminent members of the Kemalist establishment.